Tuition Assistance for Spouses and Domestic Partners

 Courses offered by individual JHU departments are not covered.
 GRE courses and other test preparation courses are not covered.

 This benefit covers only noncredit courses offered through a Continuing Education Unit of one of JHU’s academic divisions, the Center for Talented Youth, Odyssey, the Berman Institute or the Institute for Clinical and Translational Research.

 Spouses and domestic partners are eligible for 50% remission.
 For private instruction at Peabody, spouses and domestic partners are eligible for 25% remission.

 There is no annual dollar limit or reduction of annual limits for noncredit personal enrichment courses.

-Tuition remission used by employees’ spouses or domestic partners for undergraduate courses is tax-free.
-For graduate courses, it is considered taxable income to the employee, and the university will withhold these taxes from the employee’s paycheck.
+Tuition remission used by employees’ spouses or domestic partners for graduate courses will be taxed.
+It will be considered taxable income to the employee, and the university will withhold these taxes from the employee’s paycheck.

 How to Participate

 Select the appropriate form and follow the registration procedures on the Division’s registration form.
 Present a signed and completed Tuition Remission Benefit Application for Spouse/Domestic Partner to the Registrar at the time of registration.
 The availability of the Tuition Remission Benefit does not guarantee that an employee or family member will be accepted by any of JHU’s academic divisions.
 The spouse/domestic partner should check with the Admissions Office of the academic division of their interest before applying for tuition remission.

 Peabody Preparatory has a new registration system and paperless Tuition Remission process.
 This process is approved for use only at the Peabody Preparatory for eligible employees and is not available for use at the Peabody Conservatory.